rrwabina/PhD-Literature/Information Technology Management in Healthcare Organizations/Session 2.md

+## Assignment
+1. Briefly summarize the 'It Doesn't Matter' Paper.
+2. Discuss whether your agree or disagree in principle to the points raised in the paper.
+Why or why not?
+3. In specialized context, such as health IT, do you agree or disagree to the points raised in the paper?
+Why or why not?

 IT Doesn't Matter is an article written by Nicholas Carr in 2003 that argues that information technology (IT) has become a commodity, no longer providing companies with a competitive advantage.
 - Carr argues that IT has become a commodity due to its widespread availability and low cost, making it accessible to all businesses, which means that companies can no longer use IT as a source of differentiation.
 - Businesses must focus on using IT to support their unique business processes, cultures, and strategies in order to achieve a competitive advantage.